Beraliv/beraliv.dev/packages/blog2/src/content/2019-12-17-amazon-prime-video-player-investigation.md

 ---
-title: Video player in Amazon
+title: State machine and bundles in Amazon video player (2019 edition)
 date: "2019-12-17"
 description: From video tag to the implementation, state machine, the way bundle is loaded, bundle names
 labels: